jmoiron/sqlx/index.md

 Examining *Go* idioms is the focus of this document, so there is no presumption being made that any *SQL* herein is actually a recommended way to use a database.
 It will not cover setting up a Go development environment, basic Go information about syntax or semantics, or SQL itself.

 Finally, the standard `err` variable will be used to indicate that errors are being returned, but for brevity they will be ignored.
-You should make sure to check and attempt to deal with all errors in an actual program.
+You should make sure to check all errors in an actual program.

 ## Resources